bburt-rh/ocp-preview/README.md

 # ocp-preview

-Script to build and deploy openshift docs to a file server.
+This is a script to build and deploy OpenShift docs using `asciibinder`.

-Prerequisites:
+Using one of the flags, you can either build locally or build locally and then copy the full build to a Red Hat file share server for remote access.

+The script must be run from within your local `openshift-docs` directory, but the script itself should be located outside of this directory.

+.
+Prerequisites

+* You have a installed `asciibinder`.
+* You have set up your local `openshift-docs` repo.
-* Request access to a local Red Hat file share server, for example, `file.emea.redhat.com`, and configure passwordless SSH access to the server.
+* For copying a build to a Red Hat file share server, you must request access from Red Hat IT.
+You will then be provided access to the server -- for example `file.emea.redhat.com`.
+Once you have access, configure passwordless SSH access to the server.

-To install the script:
+.
+Installation

 * Copy `ocp-preview` script to `/usr/local/bin`
 * `chmod a+x /usr/local/bin/ocp-preview`